JFincher42/PixelLabOne/README.md

 ----------
 A digital image is a 2D array of pixels.
 Each pixel is a small square of a uniform color.
 When viewed from a distance, the individual pixels appear to merge into a continuous image.

 A pixel's color is often represented as a triple of numbers, (r, g, b), representing the amount of red, green and blue in the image.
 The range of values allowed for each number is [0,255], with 0 representing no color and 255 representing the maximum possible value of that color.
-Thus, the triple (255, 0, 0) represents “pure” red, (0, 255, 0) represents “pure” green, and (0, 0, 255) represents “pure” blue.
+Thus, the triple (255, 0, 0) represents "pure" red, (0, 255, 0) represents "pure" green, and (0, 0, 255) represents "pure" blue.
 (Side note: the range [0, 255] represents 256 different values.
 This is the exact number of distinct values that can be represented in 8 bits, which is 1 byte.
 This allows an (r,g,b) triple representing a single pixel to be packed into 3 bytes.)

-In this first Pixel Lab, we will restrict ourselves to “grayscale” images – images that are monochrome and range from black, through a series of grays, to white.
+In this first Pixel Lab, we will restrict ourselves to "grayscale" images – images that are monochrome and range from black, through a series of grays, to white.
 Gray level can be represented by a single integer in the interval [0, 255].

 Since a grayscale pixel can be represented by a single integer, the entire grayscale image can be represented by a 2D array of integers.
 Specifically, the integer at row i and column j in the 2D array represents the gray level of the pixel located i pixel rows down and j pixels to the right from the top left corner of the image.